jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 ```

-Using the long path is the recommended way on how to import vendored dependencies.
-It
+Using the long path is the recommended way to import vendored dependencies.
+It builds on
-builds on the assumption that the `vendor/` directory is in the
+the assumption that the `vendor/` directory is in the [`JSONNET_PATH`](#jsonnet_path) so
-[`JSONNET_PATH`](#jsonnet_path) so that dependencies don't have to be vendored relative to
+that dependencies don't have to be vendored relative to the library.
-the library.

 The long path provides a sufficiently unique path to prevent naming conflicts in most
 cases, the edge cases are covered in [Common use cases](#common-use-cases) below.